Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Methodology

 \subsubsection{Condensation Process}

-In the last section, we show that treating integral layers as \textbf{learngene} is reasonable, then we may wonder how to choose suitable layers from the ancestry model to preserve the most commonality (\ie realizing the function $\mathcal{G}(\cdot;\bm{\phi})$ in Section~\ref{sec:formulation_learngene}).
+In the last section, we show that treating integral layers as the learngene is reasonable, then we may wonder how to choose suitable layers from the ancestry model to preserve significance (\ie realizing the function $\mathcal{G}(\cdot;\bm{\phi})$ in Section~\ref{sec:formulation_learngene}).
 To achieve this goal, we use a technique similar to a meta-learning mechanism~\cite{finn2017model,vanschoren2018meta} which can learn an adaptive weighting scheme from data to make the choice more automatic and reliable.

-To condense the \textbf{learngene} from the ancestry model, we first set up a pseudo descendant model.
+To condense an ancestry model into the learngene, we first set up a pseudo descendant model.
 Then we identify which layers in the ancestry model have the most similar outputs as some layers of the pseudo descendant models trained by the different settings, \eg different tasks or initializations.
-These layers are chosen as \textbf{learngene} layers because they are able to retain the most common knowledge across different tasks and consistently produce outputs similar to those of the respective layers in the pseudo descendant models, regardless of the initialization.
+These layers are extracted as learngene layers because they are able to retain the most significant knowledge across different tasks and consistently produce outputs similar to those of the respective layers in the pseudo descendant models, regardless of the initialization.

 Let $f^k(\cdot;\bm{\theta}^k)$ denotes the $k$-th layer of the pseudo descendant model $f(\cdot;\bm{\theta})$ and $\bm{z}^k$ denotes the corresponding output.
 This can be expressed as:

 where $K$ is the total number of layers in $f(\cdot;\bm{\theta})$.